-Hydraulics, Electric, and Mechanical Checklist
+5.12 - Hydraulics, Electric, and Mechanical Checklist

 Check all fluid levels and top up if needed.
 Start the windrower, run the engine at low idle.
-Raise and lower the swather and adjust the needle valve to achieve a suitable rate of movement, given the present engine speed.
+Raise and lower the swather and adjust the windrower settings to achieve a suitable rate of movement as described in the windrower's operator manual .
 Advance engine RPM to normal operating range, test the rate again, and adjust as necessary.
 Return the engine to idle RPM.
-Engage each of the swather controls, one by one, to test the electrical and hydraulic connections.
-For each system you activate, monitor its readings on the display to ensure they are accurate.
+Engage each of the swather controls, one by one, to test the electrical and hy- draulic connections.
+For each system you activate, monitor its readings on the display to ensure they are accu- rate.
 Engage all systems, and slowly advance throttle to normal operating RPM.
 Check that all systems are running at normal speed with no signs of problems or interference.
 Stop all systems, turn the engine off.
 Inspect the swather to ensure everything is secure, and there are no signs of abnormal operating conditions.
-Make adjustments as required, and retest as necessary.
+Make adjustments as required, and re-test as necessary.
 Check hydraulic fluid levels and top up if necessary.

-4 - Operation
+6 - Operation

-Initial Start-up
+6.1 - Initial Start-up

 Keep bystanders, especially children, away from the machine during these operations.
 Before attempting these steps, complete the mounting checklist to assure the swather is securely mounted, and be familiar with all cab controls.

 - 1. Unlock the lift arms by disengaging the platform lock as per windrower manual. - 2.
-Start the windrower (see operators manual) and lower the swather to the ground.
+Start the windrower (see windrower operators manual) and lower the swather to the ground.

-Engage the parking brake on the windrower, shut the engine down, and wait for all moving parts to stop before leaving the cab.
+Shut the engine down and wait for all moving parts to stop before leaving the cab.
+Ensure the park brake is set.